Suraj151/pdi-framework/README.md

 ---
 ## 8. Web Server

 The web server is the on-device admin portal.
 With `ENABLE_HTTP_SERVER` on, the device serves HTTP/1.1 on its access-point address — `192.168.0.1` by default — so a phone or laptop can log in, configure WiFi, drive GPIO, watch a dashboard, upload files and manage MQTT, OTA, email and IoT without a cable.
-Adding `ENABLE_HTTPS_SERVER` moves the same portal to 443 over TLS; no controller, page or route changes, only a different `begin()` call and a certificate on disk.
+Adding `ENABLE_HTTPS_SERVER` serves the same portal on 443 over TLS and turns `ENABLE_TLS_SERVICE` on for it; port 80 stays open only to redirect `http://` callers up to `https://`, so a typed-in plain address still lands on the secure portal.
+No controller, page or route changes, only a different `begin()` call and a certificate on disk.

 It is the largest subsystem in the framework, but it is built from a handful of pieces: an orchestrator, a route registry, a middleware check, a resource provider that owns the response buffer, one controller per feature, and HTML fragments in flash.